- Sponsored Content

 While dry Tucson summer afternoons are too intense for patio drinking, virtually every other time is perfect.

-Monsoon afternoons, autumn evenings, and winter days make for lovely outdoor drinking weather in Tucson.
+Spring days, monsoon afternoons, and autumn evenings make for lovely outdoor drinking weather in Tucson.

 Here’s our list of the best beer patios in Tucson.